tmke8/stable-arena/README.md

 slice[..len].assume_init_drop();
 ```

-This function isn't stable yet, so it was replaced by a manual implementation.
+This function isn’t stable yet, so it was replaced by a manual implementation, based on the unstable `assume_init_drop()` on Rust nightly.

 ### Simplifications in the macro
-The macro `declare_arena!` was originally written with the functionality in mind where structs have internal references to the arena.
+The macro `declare_arena!` was originally written primarily for the purpose where structs have internal references to the arena.
 For this purpose, it had a hard-coded lifetime parameter `'tcx`, which referred to the lifetime of the arena.
 This lifetime parameter was removed, because the intended use case is not supported by this crate anyway.

 Another simplification for the macro was to remove an optional first parameter for the sub-arenas.
 This parameter was not used in the macro itself.
-I'm not sure whether it still has a purpose in the original context of the rust compiler, but I couldn't divine one.
+I’m not sure whether it still has a purpose in the original context of the rust compiler, but I couldn’t divine one.